Petroglyph National Monument: Other controversies

-Southwest PEER Director Daniel Patterson said "It is a disgrace that ancient rock art is obscured by both years of debris and last weekend's vandalism ...
+Southwest PEER Director Daniel Patterson said, "It is a disgrace that ancient rock art is obscured by both years of debris and last weekend's vandalism ...
 Petroglyph is not just a regional but a national treasure which deserves the same protections as other national parks."

-The 2008 Cooperative Management Agreement must be renewed by May 2013.
-PEER has launched a citizen petition and national campaign to persuade Albuquerque Mayor Richard J. Berry to allow NPS to provide full monument protection in the upcoming cooperative management pact.
+PEER launched a citizen petition and national campaign to persuade Albuquerque Mayor Richard J. Berry to allow NPS to provide full monument protection in the upcoming cooperative management pact.
+However, the Cooperative Management Agreement was renewed and as of 2025, the National Monument is still currently under the jurisdiction of both the City and the NPS.